-Comment: They will need to bring pen, paper, spiral, and 2 binders.
+Comment: The will need to bring pen, paper, loose-leaf binder, and a hi-liter pen.

 Student Requirements

 The future professional will participate in discussions of the industry, the history and the opportunities that can be reached in this professional.
 The future professional will be required to do outside reading.